Creature Care Cards

 Bearded dragons are omnivorous, meaning they eat both insects and plant matter.
 One of the most difficult part of owning a bearded dragon is understanding their dietary needs.
 This is a very basic guide - further research is recommended.

-Feeding requirements change as your bearded dragon ages.
-Babies should get about 25% plant matter, changing to 50% and then 75% as they reach adulthood at around 18 months of age.
 It is normal for young dragons to ignore their greens in favor of insects - keep offering it to them anyhow, eventually they will try them and eat them more.

 Feeding times change as well.
 Babies and juveniles need to eat multiple times a day.
 Raising a baby bearded dragon can be daunting!
 As they reach adulthood, insects can be offered 2-3 times a week with fresh greens and fruits available daily.